 NASA and JAXA are cooperating on the science of the mission and NASA will receive a portion of the Hayabusa2 sample in exchange for providing Deep Space Network communications and navigation support for the mission.

 Hayabusa2 builds on lessons learned from JAXA’s initial Hayabusa mission, which collected samples from a small asteroid named Itokawa and returned them to Earth in June 2010.
-Hayabusa2’s target is a 750 meter- wide asteroid named 1999 JU3, because of the year when it was discovered by the NASA-sponsored Lincoln Near-Earth Asteroid Research project, Lexington, Massachusetts.
-This is a C-type asteroid which are thought to contain more organic material than other asteroids.
+Hayabusa2’s target is a 750-meter-wide (2,500-foot-wide) asteroid named 1999 JU3, because of the year when it was discovered by the NASA-sponsored Lincoln Near-Earth Asteroid Research project, Lexington, Massachusetts.
+This is a C-type asteroid which is thought to contain more organic material than other asteroids.
 Scientists hope to better understand how the solar system evolved by studying samples from these asteroids.

 “We think of C-type asteroids as being less altered than others,” says Lucy McFadden, a planetary scientist at NASA’s Goddard Space Flight Center in Greenbelt, Maryland.
 “Bringing that material back and being able to look at it in the lab — I think it’s going to be very exciting.”